 coordination, programming;

-M. M. Potashnik - organization, control, planning, leadership;
+M. M. Potashnik - organization, control, planning, management;

 Yu.
 K. Konarzhevsky - analysis, planning, organization, control, regulation;